excellenteasy/styleguides/less.md

 Property order is defined by 3 things. **Functionality**, **logical groups** and in a small part **alphabetical order**.

-_These are very loose rules, because there is no order, that wouldn't require tons of exeptions._
+_These are very loose rules, because there is no order, that wouldn't require tons of exceptions._

 Do things on purpose and do things consistently.